lrb924/Snack_Coin_Rewards/README.md

 * `streamlit == 1.13.0`

 ### *Files Navigation*
-* `SnackCoin.sol`: Solidity file containing the token contract
-* `SnackMenu.sol`: Solidity file containing the menu and deployer contracts
+* `Images`: Directory containing images of menu itmes and sub directory of application examples
-* `abi-menu.json`: JSON file of the abi for the menu contract
-* `abi-token.json`: JSON file of the abi for the token contract
+* `Solidity`: Directory containing the the token contract file, the menu and deployer contracts file, and the associated JSON files of the required abi for both contracts.
-* `create_db.sql`: SQL file creating the database framekwork
+* `SQL`: Directory containing the SQL files creating the database framework and the associated queries.
-* `insert_data.sql`: SQL file containing the queries
-* `snack.db`: Database containing the menu items
+* `snack.db`: Database containing the completed order information, including the Customers, Food, MenuItems, Menus, OrderItems, Orders, and Rewards
 * `app.py`: Python script containing the code that’s associated with the web interface of the application
-* `Images`: Directory containing images of menu itmes and sub directory of application examples

 --------------